Turkey Chili Recipe with Butternut Squash and Quinoa

 A Protein Powerhouse Chili Recipe Thanks to Turkey

 Although often thought of as the centerpiece for Thanksgiving, turkey is a delicious and healthy meat that can be enjoyed in a variety of recipes year round.
-In fact, quality organic and pasture-raised turkey is a suitable swap for the traditional ground beef or pork in many recipes, such as spaghetti Bolognese, burgers, tacos, and, of course, chili.
+In fact, quality organic and pasture-raised turkey is a suitable swap for the traditional ground beef or pork in many recipes, such as spaghetti Bolognese, burgers, tacos, and, of course, chili and this leftover turkey soup.

 Nutritionally speaking, turkey3 is low in calories and high in protein, and it packs a variety of micronutrients as well.
 Turkey is rich in B vitamins, including niacin, which helps to promote healthy blood circulation, metabolism, and aids in the maintenance of cholesterol levels.
 Turkey also contains vitamin B6, which supports nerve function, as well as selenium, which is necessary for proper nerve function.